- Normal precautions

 You should contact the nearest Irish Embassy or Consulate to find out what you need to do to apply for a passport.
 They will also be able to advise you on the fees which apply.

-Buying comprehensive travel insurance can save you and your family a lot of money if something goes wrong.
+Take out comprehensive travel and medical insurance before you travel as this can save you and your family a lot of money if something goes wrong.
 It will also ensure that you get the medical attention you need, when you need it.
 Hospital bills can quickly run into thousands of euro, and a medical evacuation back to Ireland can cost thousands more.
 Insurance Ireland recommend that you purchase a policy that provides a minimum medical cover of €1 million.

 Check what vaccinations you may need for your trip at least six weeks before you travel.
 We can’t advise you on vaccinations, but you can get information about vaccinations from your local GP or an International Health and Travel Centre.

-Polio vaccination is recommended for all travellers from Ireland to countries where polio transmission is a risk.
+Polio remains consistently present (endemic) in Afghanistan.
+Getting the polio vaccination is recommended for all travellers from Ireland to countries where polio transmission is a risk.
 Before travelling to areas where poliomyelitis cases are still occurring, travellers should ensure that they have completed the recommended age-appropriate polio vaccine schedule and have received a booster dose, if necessary.
 More information is available on the Health Protection and Surveillance Centre website.

 Evidence of vaccination (in the form of a certificate) can be a requirement for entry to some countries.